 The latter is suitable for full-time workers, who need a flexible course that

-programmes are currently being accepted for September 2013 entry.
-Applications
+modular courses are currently being accepted for September 2014 entry.
+Please

 MBA Administrator, with any enquiries.